 2. State and Federal tax returns (with W2 and/or 1099. for the last two years.

-3. Last two months bank statements.
+3. Last three months bank statements.

 4. Driver's license (or state ID) and social security card.